Category:

 Best Features

-• Custom workflows: Build detailed approval and review flows without writing code.
+• Custom workflows: Build detailed approval and contract review flows without writing code.

 • Clause library: Store approved clauses and insert them into contracts as needed.
 Keeps legal language consistent and accurate.